KROG: History

-96.9 KFMJ had an Adult Rock format before switching to Country “K97” KYJC-FM in 1992.
+KFMJ had an adult rock format before switching to country “K97” KYJC-FM in 1992.

-In 1996, 96.9 became KROG “97 FM The Rogue” with a Hot Adult Contemporary format, which became more Modern AC toward the end of the 90's.
+In 1996, 96.9 became KROG "97 FM The Rogue" with a hot adult contemporary format, which became more modern adult contemporary toward the end of the 1990s.

-In the early 2000s, KROG rebranded as “Star 97” with Hot Adult Contemporary.
-Not long after that, the station became “97 The Rogue” with an Alternative format, which lead to a more Rock-based sound as “New Rock 96-9 The Rogue” later in the decade.
+In the early 2000s, KROG rebranded as “Star 97” with hot adult contemporary.
+Not long after that, the station became “97 The Rogue” with an alternative format, which lead to a more rock-based sound as "New Rock 96-9 The Rogue" later in the decade.

-With 106.3 KZZE flipping from active rock to adult album alternative KYVL in 2015, KROG transitioned to active rock “Rock 96-9 The Rogue” by 2016.
+With KZZE flipping from active rock to adult album alternative KYVL in 2015, KROG transitioned to active rock “Rock 96-9 The Rogue” by 2016.

 Translators

 KROG broadcasts on the following translators and booster: